Reflections of Jay Walljasper

 Even in a sharply divided America, everyone still seems to agree about the importance of their social life — those who pooh-pooh the pandemic by refusing to wear masks as well as those seeking safer ways to socialize.
 Finding places in every community where all people can come together to establish common ground — both literally and politically — will help heal communities around the world from polarization, social inequity...and the pandemic.

-Other posts Jay Walljasper help write.
-It is easy to see how his very capable editing, turning mere words into a kind of poetry...Take a look:
+Below you will find other posts that Jay Walljasper helped write.
+It is easy to see how his very capable writing and editing turned mere words into a kind of poetry...Take a look:

 Jay Walljasper - Social Life Project